 Stuart has been assisted by an extremely professional and reliable team.
 He has relied heavily on assistant trainers Jooles Slater (pictured below, left) and Kate Wright (Harrison).
-With Monmore racing six times a week plus open race duties on top they have all been kept very busy as are the outstanding team of kennelstaff.
+With Monmore racing six times a week plus open race duties on top they were kept very busy as are the outstanding team of kennelstaff.

 It was a ‘no-brainer’ to put the Club’s dogs with Stuart and the team in Staffordshire.
-Being ideally placed in the centre of the country is helpful but, much more importantly, he is unparalleled in my experience in caring for and recovering injured greyhounds.
-I have absolute confidence that all dogs in his kennel receive the best handling and care possible and the enthusiasm that the assistant trainers show on a daily basis, as is evident from the numerous kennel social media contributions, is infectious and heartening.
+Being ideally placed in the centre of the country is helpful but, much more importantly, he has been unparalleled in my experience in caring for and recovering injured greyhounds.
+I had absolute confidence that all dogs in his kennel received the best handling and care possible and the enthusiasm that the assistant trainers showed on a daily basis, as was evident from the numerous kennel social media contributions, is infectious and heartening.
 No one does their job better than a professional who clearly enjoys every minute.

 Or at least that is what we thought.
-Whilst he’s not exactly an old man like the writer, Stuart is getting on a bit and doesn’t enjoy the six day a week racing schedule at Monmore as much as he once did.
+Whilst he’s not exactly an old man like the writer, Stuart is getting on a bit and didn’t enjoy the six day a week racing schedule at Monmore as much as he once did.
 Hall Green used to race three times a week and then added a lunchtime BAGS meeting but that is still a far cry from six racing days and having to get up early every day of the week!
 When you add in health issues and other factors it really isn’t that hard to see why he handed in his resignation at Monmore with effect from the end of March 2022.
-We will certainly miss him.
-For what it’s worth I suspect that he may miss the game after six months or so of partying and holidaying and I wouldn’t be surprised to see him back and interfering, especially if he continues to live next door!
+We would certainly miss him.
+I suspected he may miss the game after six months or so of partying and holidaying but I was wrong!

 For a short while we weren’t sure what the way forward would be but it was very pleasing to hear that former Assistant Trainer, Jooles Slater would take over the licence and the Monmore Green contract with effect from 1st April 2022.
-This enables the dogs to remain where they are and to continue to race where they’re used to.
-Jooles has had a large element of day to day control for a considerable time anyway and we are expecting the tranistion to be smooth and seemless as one would expect from these industry professionals.
-Best of luck Jooles!
+This enabled the dogs to remain where they were and to continue to race where they’re used to.
+Jooles had a large element of day to day control for a considerable time anyway and we expected the tranistion to be smooth and seemless as one would expect from these industry professionals.

-Sadly, Kate decided she also had to start afresh and has transferred to the kennels of Chris Fereday where we’re sure she will make a success of her working life and be just as great for the dogs in her care as she has been at Watford Gap.
+Sadly, Kate decided she also had to start afresh and has transferred to the kennels of Chris Fereday where she would certainly make a success of her working life and be just as great for the dogs in her care as she had been at Watford Gap.

 When Noduff Grand was disqualified out of the blue in an A2 at Monmore we had to choose between sending him back to Ireland for re-schooling or going down the long-established route of sending him hurdling.
 After much research we elected the latter course and decided that Jim Reynolds at Crayford was the best person to undertake his schooling and racing.
 It took a while for Jim to have a vacancy at Orchard Kennels (such is the demand for his services) but Wallace was transferred as soon as one came along.
-We know Wallace will be in good hands there and have our fingers crossed for his future over timber or otherwise.
+We knew Wallace would be in good hands there and he has gone from strength to strength.

 Donna Coney is Jim and wife Sue’s daughter, she’s assistant trainer now and will take over the reins when Jim retires.
-Working with her on RPGTV it was very heartening to hear from her that Wallace is a ‘natural’ at hurdling and she is very pleased with his progress.
-We look forward to watching him at Crayford in due course.
+Working with her on RPGTV it was very heartening to hear from her that Wallace was a ‘natural’ at hurdling and that she was very pleased with his progress.
+As we now know, that progress was even better than expected.